ntrezowan/the-plain/_posts/2018-07-12-installing-jenkins-on-tomcat.md

 **Configuring Publish Over SSH plugin**

 This plugin can be used to push code from Jenkins server to a remote application server using SSH protocol.
-For example, if you have your code hosted in a Jenkins server and you want to push the code automatically to an application servers, then this plugin can do it for you.
+For example, if you have your code hosted in a Jenkins server and you want to push the code automatically to an application servers, then this plugin can do it for you.<br /><br />
 Here is an example environment which we will use to configure this plugin;
 Jenkins server: _jenkins1_
 Application server: _app1_